nanolith/reading_list/README.md

 These are some interesting math books I was recommended.

-* LOGICOMIX by Apostolos Doxiadis and Christos Papadimitriou
+* *LOGICOMIX* by Apostolos Doxiadis and Christos Papadimitriou
+* *The Story of Proof* by John Stillwell

 Great Books of the Western World (1990s edition)
 ------------------------------------------------